On volumes and the generic invariance of Fano type varieties: Abstract

 \section{Abstract}

-We demonstrate the generic invariance of the Fano type property in cases where the volumes of anti-canonical divisors of Fano type fibers are a constant over a Zariski-dense subset, or the Fano type fibers are dimension $2$.
+We demonstrate the generic invariance of the Fano type property in the case where the volumes of anti-canonical divisors of Fano type fibers are a constant over a Zariski-dense subset, or the Fano type fibers are of dimension $2$.
 Additionally, paralleling this theorem, we establish a conjecture by Schwede and Smith under the condition that the volumes of anti-canonical divisors remain constant in the reduction mod $p$.

 \allowdisplaybreaks